kellpossible/upwork-wayland/README.md

 Tested on **KDE Plasma 6.6 (Wayland)** on Fedora 44.
 Should also work on GNOME and wlroots-based compositors with an xdg-desktop-portal backend installed, though that path is untested.

-**WARNING:** This app was mostly vibe-coded, but reviewed and tested by a human, use at your own peril!
+**WARNING:** This app was mostly vibe-coded, tested but not extensively reviewed by a human, use at your own peril!

 ## What it does